DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 control.[^08chapter7_4]

-This book has sought to fill a gap in previous studies of online video that generally didn’t engage with videoblogs and their materiality.
+This book has sought to fill a gap in previous studies of online video that generally haven't engaged with videoblogs and their materiality.
 This book is thus somewhat distanced from previous, screenic studies of videoblogging, which also tended to avoid issues of materiality.
 My concern has been with an approach to videoblogging which analyses it